tilucast/tilucast/README.md

 ## About Me

-I like Rust, Go, and Javascript.
+I like Rust, Kotlin, and Javascript.
 Self taught for the most part.
 Also, i'm looking for jobs/internships.

 If you feel like it, you can check my latest projects: